check-spelling/check-spelling-docs/Event-descriptions.md

 This isn't supported and is unlikely to work.

 Eventually provisions will be made to generally expose the artifact itself.
 There is an artifact server which could help....

+# unsupported-task

+Normally tasks are automatically provided as an output from check-spelling, it's possibly that the configuration for this has been corrupted.

+Check the workflow configuration.

+## <a id="unsupported-task-r"></a>Resolution

+Configure a supported task.

+Supported tasks are:
+- collapse_previous_comment
+- comment
+- hash-dictionaries
+- pr_head_sha
+- spelling
+- update

 # minified-file